albertoursino/graphs-comparison/Midterm Project Report.md

 ## **Notes**
 The main objective of this project is not changed: we're aiming to find similarities between the "sister cities" and "airline routes" graphs.

-We introduced a new experiment, that is the one relative to the *countries graphs*.

 During the start of the project we encountered some small issues with the datasets: some city names are written in different ways.
 For example we find `Tel Aviv` in the sister cities dataset and `Tel-aviv` in the airline routes one.
 Thi issue does not allow us to compare the two graphs directly.
 For this, we had to implement a sort of **normalization** to the data and thus create "reduced" graphs; "reduced" because we inevitably lost some nodes.
 Of course this part can be optimized in the future.